Communities, Networks & Memberships

 The NC State Office of Technology Commercialization and New Ventures offers accelerators, launch programs and inventor’s resources for university-based startups ready to protect, market and license their product.

-NC TECH (North Carolina Technology Association) fosters growth and innovation in North Carolina’s tech sector, cultivating a network of corporations, investors, small and medium sized companies, startups, nonprofits and institutional stakeholders in the state’s innovation economy.
+NC TECH (North Carolina Technology Association) fosters growth and innovation in North Carolina’s technology sector, cultivating a network of corporations, investors, small and medium sized companies, startups, nonprofits and institutional stakeholders in the state’s innovation economy.
+The organization offers an NC TECH for Startups membership option to provide increased visibility and credibility, business connections and additional perks for North Carolina’s growing startup ecosystem.

 The North Carolina Biotechnology Center is a central connector for the state’s university researchers, startups, job seekers and job providers within the life sciences sector.
 The organization, which is supported by the NC General Assembly, offers grants, business loans and awards to emerging biotech ventures.
 It’s headquartered in Research Triangle Park, with offices in Asheville, Charlotte, Winston-Salem, Greenville and Wilmington.